satymshrma/satymshrma.github.io/README.md

 I'm a Software Engineer from Dehradun, Uttrakhand, India.

 I'm a full stack and machine learning developer, & have experience working with big data & web-dev.
-I like working with and making user-focused software.
+I like working with and making user-focused software, and backend development.

 I'm currently aiming to grow as a Machine Learning engineer & learning emerging AI technologies like LLMs & Stable Diffusion.